jakub-gawryl/fullstack-app-boilerplate/README.md

 ## Build

 **NOTES**:
-- By default, the build process will get all the keys from the file `.env.example` (with no value) and copy them to `build/.env`.
-To pass the variables required to run your application in production, you can create a `.env.production` file in the root directory, which will then be copied to `build/.env `.
+- Before build, make sure all variables passed to `.env.production` file in the root directory are correct.
+This file will be copied to `build/.env `.
+- To prevent creating `build/.env` file, remove `.env.production` file from root directory before build
-- Production serverdefault port is `5000`
+- Production server default port is `5000`

-To build application, siply run:
+To build application, run:

 ```
 make build
 ```

-it creates backend server with `api/` support and

 What this command do:
 - run lint and tests for both frontent and backend